Gurdwara: History

+Dharamsals

+Origin

+Sikhs believe that Guru Nanak was ordained directly by God to construct dharamsals (places of worship; meaning ‘abode of righteousness’), as per the B.40 Janamsakhi:

-The first gurdwara was built in Kartarpur, on the banks of Ravi River in the Punjab region by the first Sikh guru, Guru Nanak Dev in the year 1521.
+The above statement separates the institution of Sikh dharamsals from those of other faiths, ordaining it as an independent institution based upon Sikhism alone.
+The first centre was built in Kartarpur, on the banks of Ravi River in the Punjab region by the first Sikh guru, Guru Nanak Dev in the year 1521.
 It now lies in the Narowal District of west Punjab (Pakistan).
-During the time of Guru Nanak, Sikh places of worship were known as Dharamsals (meaning ‘abode of righteousness’) where kirtan was conducted by the early Sikh congregation.
+During the time of Guru Nanak, Sikh places of worship were known as dharamsals where kirtan was conducted by the early Sikh congregation.